open-resources/physics_bank/docs/docs/authoring_markdown.md

 - **assets** : Any images or any other files related to the question that you are including in the folder of the question with the markdown file.

-- **server** : The python code that is used to generate the randomness in the question.
+- **server** : The python code that is used to generate the randomness, symbolics, or plots in the question.
 This has all the import statements, the variables that are being used, the function calls to the different libraries being used and the answers as well.

 ## Question Section in the markdown file